Guide to labour statistics

 Labour CostsBusiness surveyIrregularComponents of labour costs - earnings, superannuation, payroll tax, workers compensation, fringe benefits tax.

 Personal Income in AustraliaAdmin data AnnualPersonal income estimates for more than 2,200 regions, as well as by industry and occupation detail sourced from personal income tax data in the Linked Employer Employee Dataset (LEED).
-More detailed data available through Microdata and TableBuilder: Jobs in Australia.
+More detailed data available through Microdata and TableBuilder: Jobs and Income of Employed Persons.

 Wage Price IndexBusiness surveyQuarterlyQuarterly and annual wage indexes, unaffected by changes in compositional factors including employee characteristics and hours worked by industry, state/territory and sector.